 Dr. David Riley has been active in the field of Movement Disorders for over 30 years, an experience that led him to help found InMotion.
 He retired as director of the Movement Disorders Center at University Hospitals in Cleveland in 2013 and as Professor in the Department of Neurology of Case Western Reserve University School of Medicine in 2014.
 A native of Montreal, Quebec, Riley received his M.D. from McGill University School of Medicine.
 Following a fellowship in Movement Disorders at Toronto Western Hospital under Dr. Tony Lang, Dr. Riley returned to Cleveland in 1988 to establish Cleveland's first Movement Disorders Clinic at Mt.
 Sinai Medical Center.

 Lisa is a content writer and brand strategist helping solopreneurs market their businesses.
 After spending years teaching college writing courses, she founded Refine + Conquer to craft clear and meaningful content for small businesses and organizations.
 Lisa earned her BA from John Carroll University and MA from Marquette University as well as a teaching certification.
 Her varied career has included art instruction, teaching, and event production.
-Lisa is proud to serve as the Marketing Chair for the InMotion Board of Directors.
+Lisa is proud to serve as Co-Chair of the Marketing Committee for the InMotion Board of Directors.
 She resides in Shaker Heights with her husband and three school age children.

 Mary Schwartz brings years of program development experience to her role as an InMotion board member.
 As the Program and Volunteer Manager for the Arthritis Foundation of Northeastern Ohio, Schwartz managed a wide array of successful training, certification, and public education programs.
 She also organized grant proposals as well as creating the the chapter’s first quarterly newsletter for program leaders.
 Prior to this position, Schwartz served as the Director of Development for The Botanical Gardens of Greater Cleveland.
 A graduate of John Carroll University (BA) and Case Western Reserve University (Non-Profit Management Certification), she is also a Member and Chairman of the Membership Committee for the National Society of Fundraising Executives (NSFRE).